rayaman/multi/README.md

 # multi Version: 1.8.4 (System Threaded Job Queues)
 **Note: The changes section has information on how to use the new features as they come out.
 Why put the infomation twice on the readme?** Also I added a Testing Branch.
 That Branch will have the latest updates, but those updates may be unstable.
 I like to keep the master as bug free as possible</br>

+# Note SystemThreadedTable's behavior is not stable!
+I am looking into this.

 In Changes you'll find documentation for(In Order):
 - System Threaded Job Queues
 - New mainloop functions